Feeds:

 “How far is Heptonstall?”
 I asked him.

 In the years since we visited the first time, I thought often about returning.
 Was this place as precious as I romanticised it in my memory?
-I know a lot of people would want to leave a memory as they remember it for fear of ruining it.
+I know a lot of people would want to leave a memory as they remember it for fear of tainting it.
 For me, revisiting places is an important form of self trust.
 Are places actually that beautiful, or are they beautiful because of the feelings and people I associate with them?
 How the places changed?
 How have I changed?
 How do these intersect?

 Slung around my shoulder was the Nikon camera my partner had bought for me.
 His endless belief in my artistic endeavours even though my commitment level to the hobby is sporadic at best.
-His ongoing faith that every time I go out, I should bring my camera- just in case, in fact, most of the time, he kindly slung my camera around his shoulder waiting on the rare occasion I did want it, he would have it at the ready to any passing whims of wanting to capture moments other than just in my own mind.
+His ongoing faith that every time I go out, I should bring my camera- just in case, in fact, most of the time, he kindly slings my camera around his shoulder waiting on the rare occasion I do want it, he would have it at the ready to any passing whims of wanting to capture moments other than just in my own mind.

 Sylvia Plath had drawn me more immediately this time.
-Into the sadder, newer, removed part of the cemetery.
+Into the sadder, newer, removed part of the graveyard.
 The controversial name Hughes on her headstone had been recut and polished, people’s rebellion wiped away for the time being.
 How often did this happen?
 I stood looking at her tidied up headstone.
 Since the last visit I had feverishly researched the lives and relationship of both Sylvia Plath and Ted Hughes.
 I bought Ted Hughes’ poetry book ‘Birthday Letters’, an anthology of incredibly personal and devastating poems he wrote over a thirty year period, to process the tragic suicide of a very young Plath.
 One that was only published after his own death as an aged man many, many years after Plath’s death.
 Plath was an American who died in England.
 Why was Plath here and Hughes wasn’t?
 Why were his ashes scattered in some remote location in Dartmoor?
 It was Hughes who was from Heptonstall.
-Hughes had decided on this location to bury Plath because he remembered this as the last place the two of them were truly happy together before they had separated.
+Hughes had decided on this location to bury Plath here because he remembered this as the last place the two of them were truly happy together before they had separated.
 For all of their controversy, and feelings people have regarding his treatment of her while alive, I was struck by this sentiment.
 It made me sad to think of her alone here and sad that the question of where to bury her was an unthinkable burden of his to make.
 As I wandered back over to the older section, I couldn’t help but reflect on my own awayness like that of Plath’s.
 Of being a Canadian likely to die in England (hopefully later rather than sooner).
 Where would I end up?
 Who would know I was here?

 However, I soon learned that the path had very, very much not.
 I felt a deep sense of shock as the once clear and gravelled path had now completely disappeared, the moss and grass had reclaimed it, fallen trees created repeated barriers, re-testing my commitment to seeing this place of remembrance.
 We clambered over each hurdle, like some strange video game we had to conquer with the addition of deep wood Canadian insect infestation as an additional deterrent.
-When we had finally arrived, further surprisingly, the cemetery, which used to be more enclosed and private, was now wide open, with the long, scorched remains of August grass.
+When we had finally arrived, further surprisingly, the graveyard, which used to be more enclosed and private, was now wide open, with the long, scorched remains of August grass.
 This was not as I had remembered it.
 Perhaps I should have come in Autumn?
 Where the forest surrounding might have been kinder to my memory?
 It would have allowed me the space to have taken the time to explore as opposed to being made to feel forced out by the feasting insects, relieved to see anything new come along this long forgotten path, eventually I was saddened to be so relieved to be out of it.
 This place that had once been so sacred, a place I often imagined spending eternity, was now both logistically but also emotionally out of the question.
 I was also relieved that I had gone back, that at least I knew it was different now.

 Freud and Magritte